 The idea behind dollar-cost averaging is that the market can be pretty volatile — sometimes stocks are up, sometimes they’re down.
 So if you invest your money in regular intervals, you get the benefit of the “sale” days (when prices are low) which helps balance when prices are high.

 To be clear: if your emergency fund is fully stocked, you’re maxing out your 401K, and you’re still sitting on a ton of money to invest, you’re probably going to be better served to sit down, do some research, watch the prices over a few days (or weeks, or months) and then make your investments in lump sums.
+(See our entire money roadmap here!)
 But if you say to yourself, “you know, I probably wouldn’t miss another $25 every week,” that’s a great way to force yourself to save more money — and to reap the benefits of dollar-cost averaging.
 And then if you find that you frequently have too much money sitting in low interest accounts, you can bump your “contribution” up to $100 a week or more — or you can choose to manually invest your money in a bigger lump sum.
 These little sums can add up — $25 a week is $1300 a year; $100 a week is $5200 a year.
 I’ve always just put my automatic investments into low-cost funds like index funds and lifecycle funds, but you may choose to do it differently.

-- In Charles Schwab, you have to go to “Trade” along the top menu, then click “Mutual Funds” from the sub-menu, and then you’ll see that you have two options — to trade mutual funds, or another tab, “Automatic Investing,” which lets you set up automatic investing instructions for funds that you’re already in.
+- In Charles Schwab, you have to go to “Trade” along the top menu, then click “Mutual Funds” from the sub-menu, and then you’ll see that you have two options — to trade mutual funds, or another option, “Automatic Investing,” which lets you set up automatic investing instructions for funds that you’re already in.
 (At least, that’s what the screen looks like for me.)

-Readers, do you automatically invest your money?
+Readers, do you use automatic investing to save time?
 What other ways do you force yourself to save?
 How regularly do you pay attention to your investments?